Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 Pro Tip

-If you have employees who drive for work, require clean MVRs as part of hiring and review driving records for authorized drivers.
-One driver with a recent DUI or multiple violations can affect pricing or carrier appetite for the whole schedule.
-Know your drivers' records before your insurer does.
+If you have employees who drive for work, review MVRs as part of hiring and keep the authorized-driver list current.
+One driver with a recent DUI or multiple violations can affect pricing and the current carrier choices for the whole schedule.

 Fleet Insurance vs. Individual Commercial Auto Policies